Can You Apply Stain With A Roller? (& Tips)

 Wood

 You can roll stain on wood as long as the surface is even.
-If the wood surface has bumps or imperfections, using a roller isn’t the best option.
+But, if the wood surface has bumps or imperfections, using a roller isn’t the best option.

 If the wood surface has imperfections, you have to sand the surface first.
 If you use a roller over an uneven surface, it will leave brush marks and un-paint patches behind.